The Hidden Organization: Mapping the Networks That Run Your Company

 Why M&A Fails Without Network Integration

 Mergers and acquisitions—where I first started working with ONA—don’t typically fail because of bad strategy or even culture clashes.
-They fail because of a lack of integration at the human network level.
+They fail because of a lack of integration at the human level.

 Take the 1998 Daimler-Chrysler merger.
 The failure wasn’t only about cultural mismatches between the German and American automakers.
 Reports suggest that years after the merger, employees continued operating in silos.
 Their collaboration patterns stayed separate, and a unified network never formed.
 Had the company identified informal influencers and connectors early on, they potentially could’ve built cross-company bridges and accelerated integration.